 Both PMI and Scrum Alliance Certifications Expire

-Frankly I was surprised to learn that my Scrum Alliance Certifications would expire.
+Frankly, I was surprised to learn that my Scrum Alliance Certifications would expire.
 I was certified as a Scrum Master in 2014 and as a Scrum Professional in 2015 and at the time I thought they were for life.
-As it turns out, they’ll were not for life and this renewal requirement has been in place for at least 10 years.
+As it turns out, they’ll be not for life and this renewal requirement has been in place for at least 10 years.

 I first heard about this from a friend who has his CSM.
 A colleague of mine reached out to me, alarmed that he had just found out he was no longer certified as a Scrum Master.
 He couldn’t find himself in the Scrum Alliance online certificant directory.
 (You may want to check for yourself.)

 The colleague has been acting as a Scrum Master for nearly 7 years.
 He had achieved his Scrum certification like most of us – by sitting through a 2-day certification course taught by a Certified Scrum Trainer from Scrum Alliance.
 When he took the class, he was not even required to pass the token quiz that was added later.